-If your computer is running Windows 7, 8, 8.1 or 10, then Windows Media Player includes a UPnP server which will make your files available to your radio There are other UPnP server solutions available for non-Windows users and for Windows users who may wish to use an alternative (see the preceding page).
+If your computer is running Windows 7 or 8, then Windows Media Player includes a UPnP server which will make your files available to your sound system.
+There are other UPnP server solutions available for non-Windows users and for Windows users who may wish to use an alternative (see the preceding page).

 It is beyond the scope of this instruction book to cover all possible options for UPnP.
-We explain the use of Microsoft's Windows Media Plaver here since that will be the first choice for the majority of users.
+We explain the use of Microsoft's Windows Media Player here since that will be the first choice for the majority of users.